oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/instantaneousDistanceExcelFileCreate.md

 - **fps**: needs to be replace by the fps value.
 If no value is specified for this parameter, then the fps will automatically be set to the value 1.

 - **pixelSize**: needs to be replace by the pixel value.
 If no value is specified for this parameter, then the pixelSize will automatically be set to the value 1.
+You can choose the unit for this value of pixel size (it could be in μm/pixel, mm/pixel, cm/pixel, m/pixel, etc...): this choice will then be reflected in the units of distance travel calculated: for example if you choose mm/pixel for the pixel size, then the distance traveled calculated will also be in mm.

 As suggested above, you can thus try this function simply by typing "*python -m zebrazoom createDistanceBetweenFramesExcelFile*" (the fps and pixelSize will just automatically be set to the value 1).